mohadesehjm/data_mining_divarDataset/README.md

 1.
-o	A: records with no missing attribute o	B: Total records in a dataset
+A: records with no missing attribute

+B: Total records in a dataset

 2.
-o	A: number of data required for the particular context in the data file o	B: number of data in the specified particular context of intended use
+A: number of data required for the particular context in the data file

+B: number of data in the specified particular context of intended use

 3.
-o	A: attribute fields containing values o	B: records × attributes
+A: attribute fields containing values

+B: records × attributes

 At the end, third method had better result because our missing values were broadcasted.